-Just simply immersing myself in the little joys of life that make me feel like there is an secret internal dance going on in my body.
+Just simply immersing myself in the little joys of life that make me feel like there is a secret internal dance going on in my body.

 I love to cook too.
 Often with loud music on.

-Huge elaborate meals.
-Three course sometimes to share with a by now heavier Mr. Ngulube (the night guard.)
+Huge elaborate meals -three courses sometimes- to share with a by now heavier Mr. Ngulube (the night guard.)
 I hate to waste food you see.
 It is a privilege to have a warm meal on one’s table.
 That doesn’t change no matter who you are.

 But the point is, even if I spent an entire weekend in quiet reverie, I’d still think I have a life.
 A beautiful, wonderfully fulfilling life.